Ergonomics for Veterinary Dentistry Professionals and Patients

 - Scheduling of patients and your time, how could that be done differently to minimize risks of WMSD?

-In Part 2 of this article, which will be highlighted in the Fall 2018 issue, I’ll provide guidance on how we can begin to adjust the work environment by employing Participatory Ergonomics to prevent WMSDs specifically related to the practice of veterinary dentistry.
+In Part 2 of this article, I’ll provide guidance on how we can begin to adjust the work environment by employing Participatory Ergonomics to prevent WMSDs specifically related to the practice of veterinary dentistry.

 - Murphy DC.
 Ergonomics and the Dental Care Worker.
 Washington, DC: American Public Health Association; 1998.